 Employment requiring prior approval: In positions not involving nepotism in violation of this policy, relationship by family or marriage shall constitute neither an advantage nor a restriction from employment by James Madison University, provided the individual meets and fulfills the university's employment qualifications.
-If the applicant has a family member already employed by the university in the same college, or assistant or associate vice president's (AVP's) area, the applicant may only be offered a position with the explicit prior written approval from the appropriate division head.
+If the applicant has a family member already employed by the university in the same college, or assistant or associate vice president’s (AVP’s) area, the applicant may only be offered a position with the explicit prior written approval from the appropriate vice president.
 If the relative is related to the AVP or dean, the approval must come from the vice president.

 Employment not requiring prior approval: An applicant who identifies a family member currently employed by the university in another division, college, or assistant or associate vice president’s area, may be extended an offer without prior written approval.